gavinmcfarland/askeroo/src/plugins/group/README.md

 # Group

-The group function organizes and structures prompts into logical groups with support for progressive, phased, and static execution flows.
+Organizes and structures prompts into logical groups with support for progressive, phased, and static execution flows.

 **Note:** Groups are NOT plugins - they are structural elements rendered by `RecursiveGroupContainer`.